Kichumaya/Mean-Stack-Interview-Questions/all-mean-stack-questions.md

 =>
 Output = > 1 4 3 2

-2.
-Find two elements in an array such that their sum equals target return indexes arr = [2,4,9,6,5] and element target = 14
+2. Find two elements in an array such that their sum equals target return indexes arr = [2,4,9,6,5] and element target = 14

-3.
+3. Guess the output
 ```javascript
 console.log('start');
 const promise1 = new Promise((resolve, reject) => {